The Trust as a Family Holding Structure

 The targets of venture philanthropy funds

-Examples of venture philanthropy funds in Europe are BonVenture in Germany, Ashoka in the United Kingdom or Fondazione Oltre Onlus in Italy.
+Some examples in Europe are BonVenture in Germany, Ashoka in the United Kingdom or Fondazione Oltre Onlus in Italy.
 The European Venture Philanthropy Association (EVPA) aims to support networking among the protagonists.

 The Regulation (EU) No 346/2013 of 17 April 2013 on European Social Entrepreneurship Funds sets out a new label for funds which focus on investments in European social businesses.
 In order to be labelled as a European Social Entrepreneurship Fund, a fund has to prove that at least 70% of the capital received from investors are invested in social businesses.
 This shall assist potential investors in the identification of funds appropriate for their purposes.